Geometry and arithmetic of primary Burniat surfaces: Rational points on primary Burniat surfaces

 with $r_j, s_j, t_j \in \Q$ and $(s_j^2 - 4 r_j t_j) r_j t_j \neq 0$.
 Note that the parameter~$a_j$ in equations~\eqref{E:eqns} is then given by $a_j^2 = s_j^2/r_j t_j$.
 The surface $X$ is given by $x_1 x_2 x_3 = c$ inside $E_1 \times E_2 \times E_3$.
 The moduli point on~$M$ is given by

 The generators of~$\Gamma$ act as follows.

 \begin{Remark} One also obtains a primary Burniat surface defined over~$\Q$, when the three curves~$E_j$ are defined over a cyclic cubic extension~$K$ of~$\Q$ and form a Galois orbit (and $c \in \Q$).
 Then $\Gamma$ is a $\Q$-group scheme that splits over~$K$.
+In Burniat's construction, this means that the three points~$p_i$ are defined over~$K$ and permuted cyclically by the action of the Galois group of $K$ over~$\Q$.
 We do not look into this case further, or consider the question for which moduli points $p \in M(\Q)$ a corresponding primary Burniat surface can be defined over~$\Q$. \end{Remark}

 By Remark~\ref{R:twists}, every rational point on~$S$ lifts to one of finitely many twists $X_\xi \to S$ of $X \to S$.
 Our method for determining~$S(\Q)$ will be to first find the relevant twists~$X_\xi$ and then determine the set of rational points~$X_\xi(\Q)$ on each of them.
 The first step in this approach is to give an explicit description of the twists of $X \to S$.
 In general, these twists are parameterized by the Galois cohomology set $H^1(\Q, \Gamma)$; in our case, we obtain the Galois cohomology group (it is a group, because $\Gamma$ is abelian)